 Clinical manifestations of pulmonary hypertension

 The delayed diagnosis of PH in many patients is a consequence of its non-specific symptoms.
 They include lethargy, dyspnoea, angina, dizziness related to exertion and syncope.
-Clinical signs include those of right sided failure in the more advanced cases as well as potential clues for the cause of PH e.g. signs of connective tissues disease.
-Therefore, when faced with the suspicion of PH in a patient, it is of paramount importance to organise the most appropriate non-invasive investigations to confirm your diagnosis.
+Clinical signs include those of right sided failure in the more advanced cases as well as potential clues for the cause of PH e.g., signs of connective tissues disease.
+Therefore, when faced with the suspicion of PH in a patient, it is of paramount importance to organise the most appropriate non-invasive investigations to confirm the diagnosis.

 Investigations